hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-greenlake-compute-ops-management-api-in-just-3mn.md

 Log in to your Postman account and, from the search bar, look for the collection “Compute Ops Management”  and select from the list, the one from our Community contributor, Lionel Jullien’s (lio@hpe.com) public workspace.

-> Note: You can access it directly from [here](https://www.postman.com/jullienl/workspace/lionel-jullien-s-public-workspace/collection/991177-a2b4838f-3e9d-4047-b02f-f813b73a6724?ctx=documentation) directly.
+> Note: You can access it directly from [here](https://www.postman.com/jullienl/workspace/lionel-jullien-s-public-workspace/collection/991177-a2b4838f-3e9d-4047-b02f-f813b73a6724?ctx=documentation).

 ## Step 3 - Fork the existing HPE GreenLake Compute Ops management collection